I'm in a band and, even though this is a little self-referential, I want to write about it, so I will.

-My band is called Homosexual Death Drive and it consists of me, my girlfriend Kay Hyatt, and a couple of occasional collaborators.
+My band is called Homosexual Death Drive and it consists of me, Kay, and occasional collaborators.
 Although we have both performed in bands before, neither Kay nor I would think of ourselves as musicians; we make songs with the barest minimum of skill, often just singing, or making a song using instruments, pedals and home-made gadgets that are easy to play.
 We have a small repertoire, did our first performance in December 2010, and hope to release a 7-inch EP on vinyl some time this year.
 We've played a handful of shows and no one has booed us off yet.
 Soon there will be some videos and digital downloads.
 We don't have a website, just a little corner of Facebook for now.

 Since I was a teenager punk has been this amazing force in my life.
 Punk means many things to different people but for me it has to do with queerness, belligerence, impertinence, politics, rawness, immediacy, anti-authoritarianism.
 These are great sensibilities for girls and women to draw on.
 But punk can be very conformist.
 When I was a girl I thought punks were always thin, I never saw a fat punk anywhere, I still struggle to name many, let alone fat queer punks beyond Nomy or Beth, certainly no one like me then or now.
 Being a real punk was the main thing that motivated me to want to be thin.
 Aged 15, 16, 17 I wanted to look like Iggy Pop on the cover of Raw Power, I thought that's how it would have to be if I wanted to be recognised as a punk (this would also have meant being a man and being a drooling drug addict).
 I never got thin, and always looked chubby and wholesome, even when I behaved otherwise.